Table Of Contents

 Okteto

-Okteto’s Dev Environments help you to code locally on your machine, with changes automatically deployed as soon as you save them.
+Okteto’s Dev Environments help you code locally on your machine, and changes are automatically deployed as soon as you save them.

 5. Project Tye – Automatically deploy .NET apps to Kubernetes